 - Parking on campus is limited though there are good links from Coventry station.
 Taxis are available to and from the University.

 - On Campus accommodation will be offered free of charge to attendees who are members of either of the two networks that are sponsoring the event.
 Accommodation is limited, and will be offered on a first come, first served basis.
 Please express your interest in having a room booked for you when filling in your registration form.
-The rooms will be provided at our Arden site: https://bandb.warwick.ac.uk/
+The rooms will be provided at our Arden and Radcliffe sites: https://bandb.warwick.ac.uk/

 - In case you would like to book your own accommodation, local alternatives approximately 10/15 min drive away can be found here http://www.visitcoventryandwarwickshire.co.uk/stay/